Bill to make daylight saving time permanent reintroduced in Congress

 “This ritual of changing time twice a year is stupid,” Rubio said in a statement Thursday morning.
 “Locking the clock has overwhelming bipartisan and popular support.
 This Congress, I hope that we can finally get this done.”

 The new Sunshine Protection Act is similar to the bill introduced last year.
-If passed, we would change the clocks for the final time later this month – when daylight saving time begins – and not change them again in November, or ever again.
+If passed, the clocks would change for the final time later this month — when daylight saving time begins — and not change them again in November, or ever again.

 Doing so would also mean we would lose an hour of daylight in the morning from November through February.
 For example, the sun typically rises around 7:15 a.m. and sets around 4:30 p.m. on the first day of winter in New York City.
 Permanent daylight saving time would change sunrise to 8:15 a.m. and sunset to 5:30 p.m.